kaleidos-ventures/taiga-resources/content/features/kanbandarkside.md

 In Agile (and so it applies to Kanban) *waste* is undesired sub-product of a development process that reduces future delivered value, increments technical debt and introduces friction in team dynamics.
 It leads to frustration, disorientation and lack of predictability.

 **Examples of waste:** meetings with almost no value for at least one participant.
 Many and undistinguishable communication channels.
 Context switching.
 Rushed work item closure.
-Chinese whispers around key decisions.
+Misalignment around key decisions.
 Fine-grain work item effort estimation.
 Lack of peer review or leaving all quality controls to a team member.
 Long term planning.

 Kanban is also faced with the **waste issue**.
 The way Kanban tackles with it is to have a clear set of policies that can be enforced by any individual at any time without giving it much thought.
 Kanban streamlines the decision making process and functions as a set of triggers and reactions.